Call Us @ (617) 357-5255

 The best way to avoid this issue in the first place is to catch it before it gets established.
 Regularly examine the plant to nip trouble in the bud.
 Use a Q-tip dipped in rubbing alcohol to rid the plant of mealybugs.
 Use a horticultural oil or Murphy’s soap to remove the scale.

-The other issues you may experience are in regards to the leaves.
+The other issues you may experience are in regard to the leaves.
 The tips of the leaves may turn brown when the soil is dry.
 You can avoid this issue by following our plant care tips above for watering.
 Yellow leaves are also a problem when the soil is dry, and for both of these issues, you should remove the impacted leaves straight away before trying to remedy the problem.

 Finally, wilting leaves are a sign of a watering problem, which could be either overwatering or underwatering the plant.
 Be very mindful of how much water you add to the pot to avoid damage to your plant.